Netflix/brutal/docs/plugins.rst

         return 'SOOOOOO sleepy'

 Every time these trigger, they get put into a global thread pool that brutal maintains for you.
-If your code blocks for too long, you risk the chance of the thread pool getting incredibly backed up so some thought must be put into what you're blocking for.
+If your code blocks for too long you risk the chance of the thread pool getting incredibly backed up so some thought must be put into what you're blocking for.
 It is recommended that you try to write asynchronous code using the brutal and twisted utilities.